Coin poppers is a brilliant experiment to demonstrate air pressure!

 Why does this work?

-We assume we have put an empty bottle inside the freezer but of course it is actually full of air which is a mixture of gases, containing nitrogen, oxygen and carbon dioxide amongst others.
-As a gas cools it shrinks lowering the pressure, but because the lid is off, more air can enter the bottle from the freezer.
+We assume we have put an empty bottle inside the freezer, but of course, it is actually full of air which is a mixture of gases containing nitrogen, oxygen and carbon dioxide, amongst others.
+As the gas cools, it shrinks, lowering the pressure, but because the lid is off, more air can enter the bottle from the freezer.
 Once you placed the coin lid on, you have sealed the top.
-As the air inside warms up again from your hands, it expands, and forces more pressure on the inside of the bottle and the lid, compared to outside the bottle.
-It makes enough pressure to break the seal and pop the lid!
+As the air inside warms up again from your hands, it expands and forces more pressure on the inside of the bottle and the lid, compared to outside the bottle.
+It creates enough pressure to break the seal and pop the lid!

 This looks like fun!
 Can you tell me which United States coin would be the same size as a 2p coin?